NI will not host WRC round in 2022

 WRC officials remain keen to bring the series to Northern Ireland next year.

-Simon Larkin, WRC event director, said the Promotor "shares everyone's disappointment" that the championship would not be coming to Northern Ireland's tarmac stages in August.
+Simon Larkin, WRC event director, said the promoter "shares everyone's disappointment" that the championship would not be coming to Northern Ireland's tarmac stages in August.

 He added: "We will spend the next couple of months with Bobby, Tourism NI and the NI Executive over the next few months to try and make that a reality."